Workflomics/workflomics-readthedocs/docs/source/user-guide/web-interface.rst

    Web interface for exploring the candidate workflows generated by Workflomics.

 Each workflow is presented as a directed acyclic graph (DAG) that visualizes the sequence of operations and tools involved, rectangles represent the tools and the arrows represent the data flow between them.
-You can click on each workflow and download it as a CWL file for further evaluation and execution.
+You can click on each workflow and download it in SVG format, or as a CWL (Common Workflow Language, a standard for describing computational data-analysis workflows) file for further evaluation and execution.

 Design-time benchmarks
 ----------------------